Yui-H8/Datacamp/Theory_Introduction to Data Privacy.md

 Which of the following statements about security models is false?
 ```
 CIA Triad helps companies create security programs.
-CIA Triad is the only and the best security model.
+〇 CIA Triad is the only and the best security model.
 DIE is an example of a newer security model.
 Security models help companies identify and create strong security programs, processes, and controls.
 ```
+*Stellar, you got it!
+Well done!
+You understand that there are many security models out there and their intent*